 Why Do Ants Carry Dead Ants?

-Ants live in colonies where survival depends on teamwork and cleanliness.
+Ants live in colonies where survival depends on teamwork, efficiency, and cleanliness.
 If you’ve seen ants carrying their dead, you’re witnessing part of their colony’s maintenance strategy.
+This behavior, formally known as necrophoresis, is a natural response ingrained into the ant’s life cycle.

 When an ant dies, its body starts to decompose, releasing a chemical called oleic acid.
-To living ants, this chemical acts like an alarm bell signaling that the body needs to be removed.
+To living ants, this chemical acts like an alarm bell signaling that the body needs to be removed immediately.
 Removing the dead keeps the colony clean and helps prevent the spread of disease caused by microbes or harmful bacteria that could thrive on a decaying ant.
+In the tight, crowded tunnels of an ant hill, hygiene is a matter of life and death for the entire population.

 The deceased ant is often carried to what we call a “midden,” essentially the insect version of a cemetery or garbage dump.
 Middens serve as designated areas for waste within the colony and contain other debris, like discarded food or leftover nesting materials.
 Think of them as nature’s way of taking out the trash.

-This behavior, often referred to as “necrophoresis,” is a natural response ingrained into the ant’s life cycle.
-It’s fascinating in its intricacy—ants can sense chemical changes in their environment so accurately that they know exactly when one of their kin has died and where to bring them.
+It is fascinating in its intricacy—ants can sense chemical changes in their environment so accurately that they know exactly when one of their kin has died and where to bring them.
+It ensures that pathogens don’t wipe out the queen or the developing larvae, securing the future of the colony.

 The Role of Ants’ Complex Communication Systems